Adoration of the Shepherds (Poussin): Provenance

 The painting was still in the collection of Cardinal Gian Carlo de' Medici in a posthumous inventory in 1663, after which it may have moved to France, where a Nativity attributed to Poussin is recorded in a number of collections for the next century.
 These include that of Louis II Phélypeaux (1643–1727), better known as the chancellor de Pontchartrain, an important French politician.
 Gian Lorenzo Bernini noted seeing such a painting in his collection in 1665, and one is recorded in his wife's collection in 1672.
-Another mention, from 1700, is in the collection of André Le Nôtre (1613–1700), the landscape architect and principal gardener of King Louis XIV of France, and there are two further owners of what was probably the same painting, ending in a posthumous sale in 1761.
+Another mention, from 1700, is in the collection of André Le Nôtre (1613–1700), the landscape architect and principal gardener of King Louis XIV, and there are two further owners of what was probably the same painting, ending in a posthumous sale in 1761.

 At this point it may have passed to England; in 1795 what was certainly the same painting was in the posthumous sale of Sir Joshua Reynolds' collection at Christie's, where it fetched 205 guineas.
 It was bought by the painter and dealer Henry Walton who sold it a year later to Sir Thomas Beauchamp-Proctor, 2nd Baronet (1756–1827).
 It remained in the collections of the Proctor-Beauchamp baronets and their family between 1796 and 1956, when it fetched £29,000 at Sotheby's, bought by an overseas collector.
 An export licence was deferred, allowing the National Gallery to buy the work for £33,100 in 1957, with funds from the Temple-West Fund, the NACF, and a special Treasury grant.
 It is catalogued as NG6277.